karmapa/kagyumonlam.org/src/event/index.md

 ---
 layout: event.swig
-title: This Year's Event
+title: This Year's Event Schedule
-test: this is a test
 schedule_sections:
     -
         title: Virtue in the Beginning